-Don't Leave Me
+Don't Leave Me 2nd edition

 Whether your current attempt to solve your dog’s difficulties is the beginning of a new journey or another stop along what has seemed like an endless road, I have two pieces of good news: first, you are not in this alone.
-As a professional dog trainer who specializes in behavior issues, I have helped many of my clients and their dogs through separation-related problems.
-I have coached them each step of the way until their dogs could safely be left alone, whether for five minutes or five hours.
+As a professional dog trainer who specializes in behavior issues, I have helped many clients and their dogs through separation-related problems.
+I have coached them every step of the way until their dogs could safely be left alone, whether for five minutes or five hours.

 I am also a dog mom.
 When my husband and I finally decided to get another dog a year after our last dog had passed, I scoured the local shelters and humane societies.
-Three months of intense searching yielded our perfect match—a lovely, gentle, year-and-a-half old malamute-husky-keeshond mix.
-During the adoption process, the officer who handled our paperwork revealed that the dog had been in the shelter four times previously.
+Three months of intense searching yielded our perfect match: a lovely, gentle, year-and-a-half old Siberian husky mix.
+During the adoption process, the staff member who handled our paperwork revealed that the dog had been in the shelter four times previously.
 We soon found out why.
 Sierra, as we named her, not only had the talent of Houdini, but also had serious separation issues.
-It was easy to imagine her watching her owners leave, and then escaping in a frantic attempt to follow them.
+It was easy to imagine her watching her previous owners leave the house, and

-During the first two weeks with our pretty girl, I would return home from doing errands to find her panting heavily, eyes wild.
-Although she hadn’t destroyed anything, it was clear that she’d been upset.
-To gauge the intensity of her distress, I set up a camcorder and then left the house for 45 minutes.
-A review of the footage revealed Sierra whining while pacing from door to window, back and forth, scanning the area where she’d seen us leave.
-Her whining progressed to intermittent barking, which soon escalated into a more frantic series of barks, and finally, a mournful, pitiful howling that tore at my heart.
+During the first two weeks with our new girl, I would return home from doing errands to find her panting heavily, eyes wild.
+Although she had not destroyed anything, she had clearly been upset.
+To gauge the intensity of her distress, I set up a video camera and left the house for 45 minutes.
+A review of the footage revealed Sierra whining while pacing from door to window, back and forth, scanning the area where she had seen us leave.
+Her whining progressed to intermittent barking, which escalated into a frantic series of barks, and finally, a mournful, pitiful howling that tore at my heart.

 ~ * ~ * ~ * ~ * ~ * ~ * ~ * ~ * ~ * ~ * ~

-First, you’ll learn about what separation anxiety is—and what it isn’t.
-The distinction is an important one because if, for example, a dog’s symptoms are due to boredom or a lack of exercise, approaching the case as one of separation-related distress is not going to solve the problem.
-Through considering carefully crafted questions and performing quick, easy experiments, you will determine whether your dog has a true separation issue and, if so, which type.
+First, you will learn about what separation anxiety is...and what it isn’t.
+The distinction is an important one because if, for example, your dog’s symptoms are actually due to boredom or a lack of exercise, approaching the case as one of separation-related distress will not solve the problem.
+By considering carefully crafted questions and performing quick, easy experiments, you will determine whether your dog has a true separation issue and, if so, which type.

 To solve complex behavior problems, it is sometimes necessary to think outside the box.
-To that end, the final section of this book explores tools and products with which you may not be familiar, but which may be just the thing to help your dog.
+To that end, the final section of the book explores tools and products with which you may not be familiar, but which might be just the thing to help your dog.
 The Resources section contains information on where to find each one, as well as extensive information on other helpful books, organizations, and products.